kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-04-change-max-in-flight-in-sub.md

 ## Trigger the workload with multiple events

-We created the `lastorder` Function, and created a Subscription for it to listen for `order.received.v1` events.
+We created the `lastorder` Function, and subscribed to the `order.received.v1` events by creating a Subscription CR.
 We will publish 15 events at once and see how the Eventing Service trigger the workload.
 In this example, we'll port-forward the Kyma Eventing Service to localhost.